gojescore/timetable-clowns/PROTOCOL.md

 - 2–12 players per match
 - Host creates a game and receives a join code
 - Guests join using the code
-- Each player progresses independently through machines 1 → 10
+- Players progress independently through machines 1 → 10
+- Top-down movement + shooting + upgrades + economy (all server-authoritative)

 ---------------------------------------------------------------------